MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 Before you create a Postgres source in Materialize, you must complete the following prerequisite steps in Postgres.

-1. Ensure the database allows logical replicationz ( in the configuration).
+1. Ensure the database configuration allows logical replication.
 For most configurations, it should suffice to set `wal_level = logical` in `postgresql.conf`, but additional steps may be required for Amazon RDS.
 See the [Amazon Relational Database Service Documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_PostgreSQL.html#PostgreSQL.Concepts.General.FeatureSupport.LogicalReplication) for details.

 2. Assign the user `REPLICATION` privileges:
     ```sql
     ALTER ROLE "user" WITH REPLICATION;
     ```
-3. Set replica identity to full:
+3. Set replica identity to full for all the tables that you wish to replicate:
     ```sql
     ALTER TABLE foo
     REPLICA IDENTITY FULL;